 To ensure you have a safe and compliant pool or spa barrier, there are four easy steps you'll need to undertake:

-Step 4: Have you pool or spa barrier certified and submit the certificate of compliance to Council
+Step 4: Have your pool or spa barrier certified and submit the Certificate of Compliance to Council.

 After you’ve registered your pool or spa you will receive a letter from the Shire confirming the next step including details of when your pool or spa was constructed, the applicable standard and the due date for the lodgement of the compliance certificate.